AriFordsham/GHCWiki/testing-patches.md

 ## More details on validation

+### Configuration files

 `validate` usually starts by `make maintainer-clean` to make sure that everything builds from scratch.
 Furthermore, it ignores the build settings you have put in `mk/build.mk`, and instead uses those in `mk/validate-settings.mk`.

-(It does not mess up your `mk/build.mk` file of course.)
+You may want to validate a different configuration, e.g. with `GhcLibWays = p`.
+Create a new file `mk/validate.mk` and put those settings in there.

 After you run `validate` your tree will continue to use the same settings.
 The way to get back to using your own `build.mk` is to run `make distclean`.
 Less brutally, simply remove the file `mk/are-validating.mk`.

+### Flags

 In order to save time while debugging problems revealed by validate, the validate script understands several flags.
 These flags, and others understood by `validate` are documented in the `validate` script itself.